 The 22 foods to eat to help lower insulin resistance

-Here is my list of non-starchy plant foods that I give my patients, from my book, Low Carb on Any Budget.
+Here is Dr. Cucuzzella's list of non-starchy plant foods that he gives to his patients, from his book, Low Carb on Any Budget.
 It should not be expensive to eat healthily.
-We call it the Green Food list.
-Eat these to help lower insulin resistance and lose belly fat.
+He calls it the Green Food list.
+Eat these to help lower insulin resistance and lose stubborn belly fat.

 - Bell Pepper

 - Romaine Lettuce

 Bottom Line: Stubborn Belly Fat Could Be a Sign of Insulin Resistance.
 Here Are 22 Foods to Fight Back

 Belly fat may be a sign that you are battling with insulin resistance, a potentially dangerous condition that can lead to diabetes, according to this doctor.
 To fight back and get rid of stubborn belly fat, and reverse your insulin resistance, eat these 22 foods that are part of a high-fiber diet rich in vegetables, legumes, fruit, and whole grains, and avoid highly-processed foods that cause insulin levels to spike.

 For more ways to incorporate a healthy, plant-based diet into your life, check out The Beet's Health and Nutrition articles.